Entrepreneurial Studies Program

 As part of the Entrepreneurial Studies program, the students present their businesses to the student body and a panel of guest judges.
 This year’s judges included Chris Rawlings, founder of Veteran LED; Debbie Floyd, owner of Dances With Wool; and Erin Till, co-founder of SG Woodworks.

-Each student presented a 6-min pitch that included the problem they were solving, how their product worked, the cost of materials and profitability, their marketing strategy, and how they were better than the competition currently on the market.
-The winner of Demo Day will receive a scholarship to attend the University of Delaware’s Entrepreneurship Summit.
+Each student presented a 6-minute pitch that included the problem they were solving, how their product worked, the cost of materials and profitability, their marketing strategy, and how they were better than the competition currently on the market.
+The winner of Demo Day will receive a partial scholarship to attend the University of Delaware’s Entrepreneurship Summit.